 research

-In addition to Columbia University, we acknowledge support from the following programs:
+We acknowledge support from the following programs:

 Artwork by Julia Kuhl